tcameronwaller/CP_Yeast/README.md

 Pipelines in CellProfiler for processing fluorescence microscopic images of yeast

-I prepared the program pipeline for "yeast_cell_mito_2-flour.cppipe" in CellProfiler (http://cellprofiler.org/).
-CellProfiler has multiple tutorials (http://cellprofiler.org/tutorials/) to help users to learn its basic operation.
-CellProfiler also has a manual (http://cellprofiler.org/manuals/) with information in more detail.
+I prepared the program pipeline for "yeast_cell_mito_2-flour.cppipe" in [CellProfiler](http://cellprofiler.org/).
+CellProfiler has multiple [tutorials](http://cellprofiler.org/tutorials/) to help users to learn its basic operation.
+CellProfiler also has a [manual](http://cellprofiler.org/manuals/) with information in more detail.
 CellProfiler provides many types of modules that give basic functionality for processing images.
 It also provides a Graphical User Interface (GUI) to enable the user to use these modules easily.
 The user sets parameters to customize these modules and then assembles multiple modules together to form a complete program or pipeline.
-CellProfiler's manual (http://cellprofiler.org/manuals/) provides thorough information on the function of each module.
+CellProfiler's [manual](http://cellprofiler.org/manuals/) provides thorough information on the function of each module.
 This information is important for customizing modules and assembling new program pipelines.

 ----------